Su24-CS5004-Online-Lionelle/final-project-group-4/DesignDocuments/Design.md

 ### Final Design

 - The final design introduced several helper classes to offload specific responsibilities from the main classes, particularly the View class.
 This change significantly improved modularization, making the application easier to maintain and extend.
-There was a significant increase in functionalities and features.
+Additionally, there was a significant increase in functionalities and features.
-- Along with the increase in features, modularity also came with increased bugs and errors.
+- Along with the increase in features, modularity also brought more bugs and errors.
 The final design included a more robust error-handling mechanism to address these issues.
+Error handling was centralized around encapsulated error messages and dialog management, along with adding logic to deal with timing issues that occurred with components interacting with the temporary XML storage, mouse clicks, and action listeners.

 ## Key Helper Classes Added